mobileFX/Coconut2D/.SDK/Frameworks/org.coconut2d.sdk.ui/web/src/Readme.txt

 	// ==================================================================================================================================

 	UIView is a CocoClip descendant class that represents a rectangular surface with fixed width and height.
-	In principle, all UIView descendants such as UIButtonView, UILabelView, etc., are capable of composing and setting their own texture image.
+	In principle, all UIView descendants such as CocoUIButton, CocoUILabel, etc., are capable of composing and setting their own texture image.

 	The texture is composed from a set of properties that each UIView descendant holds, such as captions, images,